INDIVIDUAL COACHING AND TRAINING IS AVAILABLE. PLEASE EMAIL ED W. AT firstname.lastname@example.org

 "The actor creates with his own flesh and blood. all those things which all the arts try in some way to describe."

-We start with the " three basics" plus a fourth, then move on to the elements of the craft that all actors should absolutely know and understand.
-Working with scripts, we will cover script analysis, character building and relationships, a new approach to subtext, finding the emotion, actor secrets, movement, stillness and understanding the "why" in what you are doing.
+We start with the the elements of the craft that all actors should absolutely know and understand, Then working with scripts, we will cover script analysis, character building and relationships, a new approach to subtext, finding the emotion, actor secrets, movement and finding the answer to a simple question that every actor should be asking themselves.

 WORKSHOPS ARE CONDUCTED BY Ed Wilhelms